sageshaw/pan/README.md

 * In ImageJ, select PAN>Add point set from text file...
 * Browse for text file export from Nikon Elements
 * Select "Crop Image to fit dataset" to move absolute positioning to relative positioning.
-* Select "Show Image render..." to generate image of your dataset.
+* Select "Show Image render..." to generate image of imported dataset.

 ######Displaying image from loaded point set
 * Select PAN>Render Image from dataset